se-edu/learningresources/contents/javascript/Javascript-modules.md

 anExampleModule.sumOfVariable(); // 3
 ```

 Due to the very recent adoption of ES6 modules by browsers and there is still some browsers that do not support it, you might not be able to use ES6 modules right away in those unsupported browsers.

-Fear not there are 2 workarounds for this issue.
-You can use [transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) such as [Babel](https://babeljs.io/) and [bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da) such as [Webpack](https://webpack.js.org/) to serve your application to those unsupported browsers, or use other implementations of modules which will be given below.
+There are 2 workarounds for this issue.
+You can use [transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) such as [Babel](https://babeljs.io/) and [bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da) such as [Webpack](https://webpack.js.org/) to serve your application to those unsupported browsers, or use other module implementations such as CommonJS or module pattern.

 ### CommonJS

-It is one of the most popular modules implementation before ES6 module is rolled out because it is widely used by NodeJS.
-While it can be only be used outside of NodeJS by also using bundler like ES6 module, it doesn't need transpiler.
-Worry not if you also cannot use bundler because there is still another module implementation that you can use.
-Nevertheless CommonJS is still a valid module implementation because it is still used very extensively in NodeJS applications.
+It is one of the most popular modules implementation before ES6 modules is rolled out because it is used by NodeJS itself and hence a lot of NodeJS applications use it.

-Using CommonJS is very similar to using ES6 modules because everything else is the same, except the syntax.
+Using CommonJS is very similar to using ES6 modules because everything is the same except the syntax.
 CommonJS uses `module.exports` and `require` syntax.

-The following example are the same with the one in ES6 modules, but implemented with CommonJS syntax:
+The following example follows the one in ES6 modules, but implemented with CommonJS syntax:

 ```js
 // anExampleModule.js